protyposis/MediaPlayer-Extended/README.md

 Changelog
 ---------

+* __v4.1.0__: Buffering in MediaPlayer, many DASH improvements
+  * Implement correct buffering in MediaPlayer, pause playback during buffering, and send MEDIA_INFO_BUFFERING_START (improves Android API compatibility)
+  * DASH: configurable segment cache size on DashMediaExtractor and through DashSource (unchanged default is 100 megabytes)
+  * DASH: Upgrade OkHttp from v2 to v3 (3.4.2)
+  * DASH: Allow setting of custom OkHttpClient in DashSource and DashMediaExtractor (through the new SegmentManager)
+  * DASH: Order segment download requests by priority (PTS)
+  * DASH fix: memory was leaking for fragmented MP4 sources where fragment data was never freed
+  * DASH fix: use DashSource headers for segment requests too (not just the MPD request)
+  * DASH fix: various other fixes and improvements
 * v4.0.2: bugfixes in MediaPlayer, VideoView, and demo app
   * VideoView: allow setting new video source while previous source is still preparing
   * MediaPlayer: correctly deliver buffer percentage in onBufferingUpdate
 * __v4.0.0__: GLES components removed, license changed, stability improvements
   * GLES components have been migrated to the [Spectaculum](https://github.com/protyposis/Spectaculum) library
   * License changed from GPLv3 to Apache 2.0
   * stability improvements in VideoView
   * MediaPlayer.release() is now blocking until all resources are released
 * v3.1.0: add seek modes from Android's MediaPlayer, bugfixes in the DASH MPD parser
 * __v3.0.0__: Library renamed from ITEC MediaPlayer to MediaPlayer-Extended
   * Package renamed from `at.aau.itec.android.mediaplayer` to `net.protyposis.android.mediaplayer`
   * This version is functionally equivalent to v2.2.3.
 It is given a new major version because the changed package name might be considered an incompatible API change, which requires a new major version according to [SemVer](http://semver.org/spec/v2.0.0.html).
 * v2.2.3: fix playback speed change during pause